List of journalists killed in Russia: Methodology

 Among international monitors, the figures quoted for deaths of journalists in Russia have varied, sometimes considerably.
 There are several explanations.
 Firstly, certain organisations are concerned with all aspects of safety in news gathering so the International Federation of Journalists and the International News Safety Institute also record accidents that have occurred at work.
-Secondly, some monitoring bodies include only fatalities in crossfire and dangerous assignments and those murders where they feel sure of the motive behind the lethal attack and can with confidence lobby the appropriate government; the Committee to Protect Jornalists (CPJ) adopts this approach.
+Secondly, some monitoring bodies include only fatalities in crossfire and dangerous assignments and those murders where they feel sure of the motive behind the lethal attack and can with confidence lobby the appropriate government; the Committee to Protect Journalists (CPJ) adopts this approach.
 Thirdly, the term "journalist" is used by monitors as a general term to cover many different occupations within the media.
 Some include support staff, others do not.

 In any list of deaths, compiled by monitors inside or outside the country, Russia ranks near the top for deaths.
 When the killing began, the brief First Chechen War took numerous journalists' lives from within Chechnya and abroad.
 There were also increased peacetime deaths of journalists elsewhere in the Russian Federation.

 Those deliberately targeted for their work tended to be reporters, correspondents, and editors.
 In Russia many directors of new regional TV and radio stations have been murdered but some of these deaths are thought to relate to conflicting business interests.
 Photographers and cameramen are vulnerable in crossfire situations, such as the October 1993 days in Moscow and the armed conflict in the North Caucasus.